-At September 30, 2018, we had \$68.5 million in cash and cash equivalents.
+At December 31, 2018, we had \$59.4 million in cash and cash equivalents.
 The available cash and cash equivalents are held in accounts managed by third-party financial institutions and consist of cash in our operating accounts and cash invested in money market funds.
-The investments are managed by third-party financial institutions and primarily consist of U.S. agency and corporate debt securities.
-To date, we have experienced no material realized losses on or lack of access to our invested cash, cash equivalents or investments; however, we can provide no assurances that access to our invested cash and cash equivalents will not be impacted by adverse conditions in the financial markets.
+To date, we have experienced no material realized losses on or lack of access to our invested cash or cash equivalents; however, we can provide no assurances that access to our invested cash and cash equivalents will not be impacted by adverse conditions in the financial markets.